 ESA owners do have certain legal rights in housing situations and sometimes in the workplace (see further FAQ questions below).
 Emotional support animals can be important residential companions for people with disabilities ESAs can mitigate.
 Some even have the temperament to undergo the training needed to work as a psychiatric service dog.

-However, Psychiatric Service Dog Partners is focused on service dogs and those dogs being trained to work as service dogs.
+Psychiatric Service Dog Partners’ focus is on service dogs and those dogs being trained to work as service dogs.
 These are trained both for public access and to do work or tasks to mitigate disabilities.

-To find out more about emotional support animals and how they are covered under United States laws, see:
+To find out more about emotional support animals in housing, see:

 Unlike a service dog, a therapy dog is a pet trained to interact with many people other than its handler to make those people feel better.
 Therapy dogs are also trained to behave safely around all sorts of people, and are often certified.

-A therapy dog handler is not given public access rights by any service dog laws to take the dog out everywhere like service dog users, because the handler does not have a disability the dog is individually trained to mitigate.
+A therapy dog handler is not given public access rights by any service dog laws to take the dog out to no-pets places (like service dog users can).
+This is because service dog laws are civil rights for disabled individuals who have a dog that is individually trained to mitigate their disability.
+Therapy dog handlers are not necessarily disabled, nor do their dogs need to be individually trained to help with a disabled person’s impairment.
 Therapy dogs are only allowed into places like hospitals, skilled nursing facilities, and libraries by prior agreement (again, not by service dog laws).

 PSDP cautions against using a dog as both a service dog and therapy dog in most cases.
 This is both to ensure the dog has adequate downtime, preventing physical and mental burnout, and because service dogs are generally trained to ignore other people—the opposite of therapy dogs.